rzcnty/rubiks-cube/README.md

 ## About The Project

-The main goal of this project is to solve a famous problem with a large state space: the Rubik's Cube, using IDA, a classic AI search algorithm.
+The main goal of this project is to solve a famous problem with a large state space: the Rubik's Cube, using IDA*, a classic AI search algorithm.

 ## Technical Details